Simple Frugal Living Tips

 Blind spending is buying things without thinking.
 It’s whipping out the credit card and charging purchases without a second thought or concern.
 Whether this be online or in a store.
 Unfortunately, this used to be something I was a pro at.

-If you are already cutting back on expenses but find you still need to cut back more, you may be wondering how on earth can you do it.
+If you are already cutting back on expenses but find you still need to cut back more, there are a few more things you can do to save.

 Now, because I know we are each on our own level of frugalness that means our comfort levels will be different too.
-Don’t worry; one of my talents is breaking things down.
-To take something big and overwhelming and transform it into easy-to-do steps.
+Don’t worry, I am going to break things down and remove the overwhelm of doing without.

 Simple frugal living tips for the beginners

-Tackle the list you are most comfortable with and watch your savings add up.
+This list is broken down into levels: Beginner, intermediate, and advanced.
+Choose the level you are most comfortable with and watch your savings add up.

 Cut out Coffee Purchases